sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

 </div>

-In conclusion, the results from attncell model are promising.
+In conclusion, the results from AttnCell model are promising.
 We can further develop this idea to design a computational model that provides biological interpretability at multiple layers.

-The code for [attncell](https://github.com/sishirsubedi/attncell/) model is available.
+The code for [AttnCell](https://github.com/sishirsubedi/attncell/) model is available.